sergeyshpadyrev/react-native-easy-router/readme.md

 #### backHandler
 _Default value_: `navigator => navigator.pop()`
 Function that is called when user presses back button on Android or makes swipe back on IOS.
-If you return `false` from this function on Android app will be minimized
+If you return `false` from this function on Android app will be minimized.

 _Example_:
 ```js